kedarchandrayan/vllm-poc/README.md

 - `--model mohitcharkha/Llama2_7b_chat_hf_noaction_finetune`: Specifies the Hugging Face model to use.

 ## Postman
+To test out the APIs, use the following Postman collection:
 - [Postman Collection](https://github.com/kedarchandrayan/vllm-poc/files/13360630/vllm.openai.postman_collection.json)
 - In the Postman environment, set api_host variable with the machine IP:PORT.